RobinGoussey/coderdojo-minecraft-server/README.md

 WantedBy=default.target
 ```
 The scripts run_detached and stop_detached, can be found [here](Server/scripts).
 These scripts will detach the output of the server to a separate screen.
 This way you can later enter the screen and type commands if necessary.
 This requires GNU screen installed.
+### Running remotely
+You can either start the server on your own computer, or you can set up a remote host.
+You can either set up a server at home, or use a router and own network on location to make sure the clients are able to connect to the server.
+Some public networks might prevent you from hosting on their network.

+To host remote, just make sure you port forward, and know the ip_address (not the 192.168.x.x), but the one from the outside.

 ------------------------------------------------------------
 ## Programming in python with minecraft.